No. 41: Glenn Davis

 Elden Campbell, Los Angeles Lakers center (1990-91 to 1998-99):

-The 6-foot-11, 215-pounder from Morningside High of Inglewood went to Clemson University and came back to So Cal, scoring more points in the 1990s decade (6,408) than any other Laker.
+Best known: The 6-foot-11, 215-pounder from Morningside High of Inglewood who took off to Clemson University and came back to So Ca as the Lakers’ first-round (27th overall) draft pick in 1990 — and ended up scoring more points that decade (6,408) than any other Laker.
 He also ranks third in franchise history in blocks.
-That decade started with a Lakers roster including Magic Johnson, James Worthy and Byron Scott, and ended with Kobe Bryant and Shaquille O’Neal.
+The 1990s decade started with a Lakers roster that included the end of Showtime stars Magic Johnson, James Worthy and Byron Scott, and it ended with the arrival of Kobe Bryant and Shaquille O’Neal.
 As a starter from ‘93 to ‘97, Campbell averaged 13.4 points and 7.1 rebounds.
-But during the 1998-99 season, as GM Jerry West felt there was a missing piece, Campbell was traded to Charlotte along with Eddie Jones for three-time All-Star small forward Glen Rice, who took his No. 41.
-Campbell died at 57 in 2025, the same year Morningside High closed.

 Glen Rice, Los Angeles Lakers forward (1998-99 to 1999-2000), Los Angeles Clippers forward (2003-04):